daddykev/ddex-distro/README.md

 - Full catalog management with unlimited releases
 - ERN generation (3.8.2, 4.2, 4.3) for standard releases
 - **ALL delivery protocols included**:
-  - ✅ FTP delivery to legacy DSPs
+  - ✅ FTP delivery to legacy systems
   - ✅ SFTP for secure transfers
   - ✅ S3 for cloud-native platforms
   - ✅ API for modern integrations